astriaorg/astria/specs/execution-api.md

   attempted return a `FAILED_PRECONDITION` error.
 - `SOFT` and `FIRM` block MUST either increase in block number OR match current commitment state block.
-- `FIRM` blocks MUST be members of the block chain defined by `S
+- `FIRM` blocks MUST be members of the block chain defined by `SAFE`
 - Block numbers in state MUST be such that  `SOFT` >= `FIRM`, return a `FAILED_PRECONDITION` error if this is not true